rinvex/laravel-bookings/README.md

 ### Create a new booking

-Creating a new booking is straightforward, and could be done in many ways.
+Creating a new booking is straight forward, and could be done in many ways.
 Let's see how could we do that:

 ```php
 $room = \App\Models\Room::find(1);